AninditaBasu/indica/docs/api_rv.md

 ]
 ```

-## Query parameters
+## Parameters

-Querying on more than one parameter in a single API request is not supported.
+All parameters are path parameters.

 ### `mandal`

 Returns all verses in that mandal.

 This is an integer parameter.
-The query is like this: `/resources?mandal=<number>`.
-For example, `/resources?mandal=4` returns all of the verses in the 4th book.
+The path is like this: `/mandal/<mandal_number>`.
+For example, `/mandal/4` returns all of the verses in the 4th book.

 Valid values for this parameter are 1 through 10 (because there are only 10 mandals in the Rig Veda).